Can I sell my leasehold property with a short lease?

-There is no exact definition of a ‘short lease’.
+There is no precise definition of a ‘short lease’.

-Practically speaking, if you own a property with 83 or fewer years to run, you should think of it as a short lease and take steps to extend as soon as possible - assuming you are financially able to do so.
+Once the lease falls below 80 years, 'marriage value' is applicable.
+Practically speaking, therefore, if you own a property with 83 or fewer years to run, you should think of it as a short lease and take steps to extend as soon as possible.

 An exception might be if you are planning to acquire the freehold at some stage.